gabriel951/my_work/work_at_tjdft/README.md

 maintaining some data dashboards that were important for the TJDFT's law experts.

-### Dashboard of Class Actions
-Class actions are a critical component of the legal system, especially in civil law, because they provide a mechanism for large groups of people—who have suffered the same harm—to seek justice collectively.
-We constructed a dashboard to show relevant information about it.

-We used **Qlik Sense Desktop** to construct a dashboard showing strategic information about the number of class actions handled by TJDFT, dividing by: whether this actions are being handled or were already handled; the amount per year; the amount per subject and per class.
-The dashboard also contained more detailed data in the format of table with the list of each class action along with its instance, class, distribution date, judging sector, description of the last update, date of last update, value of claim, main subject and judgement date (if there was already a judgement).
-As expected the dashboard had filters, allowing the user to see only lawsuits from certain instance, judging sector, assigned judge, class, judgement year, or the description of the last update.

-While in TJDFT my contributions to this dashboards were:

 ### Dashboard on Stay of Prooceedings
 We created a dedicated dashboard to visualize TJDFT's lawsuits currently under "Stay of Proceedings" (*Sobrestamento* in Portuguese) or that were under "Stay of Proceedings" in the past.
-A public version of this dashboard, in Portuguese, is available here.
+A public version of this dashboard, in Portuguese, is available [here](https://app.powerbi.com/view?r=eyJrIjoiYzg0NjdjZTMtZDQ2YS00MDZlLTk4NGMtZGRlZTM1MDM1NTgyIiwidCI6ImRjNDIwMDkyLTIyNDctNDMzMC04ZjE1LWY5ZDEzZWViZWRhNCJ9).

 We used **Power BI** to construct a dashboard showing the total number of lawsuits currently under "Stay of Proceedings" or that were under "Stay of